Domain-Wall Mediated Polarization Switching in Ferroelectric AlScN: Strain Relief and Field-Dependent Dynamics: Abstract

 \section{Abstract}

-Aluminum nitride is a traditional wide-bandgap semiconductor that has been widely used in high-power electronic and optoelectronic devices.
-Recently, scandium-doped aluminum nitride (AlScN) was shown to host ferroelectricity with high remnant polarization and excellent thermal stability.
-However, its practical use is currently limited by its high coercive field, $E_c$.
-Understanding the atomic-scale switching mechanism is essential to guide strategies for reducing $E_c$.
-Here, we combine density functional theory and machine-learning molecular dynamics to investigate polarization switching mechanisms in AlScN over various Sc concentrations and applied electric fields.
-We find that collective switching induces excessive lattice strain and is therefore unlikely to occur.
-Rather, pre-existing domain walls relieve strain and lead to a distinct switching dynamics, with the associated switching mechanism being field dependent.
-More precisely, at low electric fields, switching proceeds via gradual domain-wall propagation, well described by the Kolmogorov-Avram-Ishibashi model; meanwhile high fields trigger additional nucleation events, producing rapid and more homogeneous reversal, whose mixed switching process is better described by the simultaneous non-linear nucleation and growth model.
-These findings highlight the critical role of domain-wall dynamics in nitride ferroelectrics and suggest that domain engineering provides a viable route to control coercive fields and enhance device performance.
+While scandium-doped aluminum nitride (AlScN) exhibits robust ferroelectricity and excellent thermal stability, its utility is limited by an exceptionally high coercive field ($E_c$) for polarization switching.
+Unraveling the atomistic switching dynamics is therefore critical for tailoring $E_c$.
+Here, we combine density functional theory and machine-learning molecular dynamics to elucidate the polarization switching mechanisms in AlScN over various Sc concentrations and applied electric fields.
+We find that excessive lattice strain strictly prohibits collective polarization switching, but the pre-existing domain walls relieve strain and lead to a distinct switching dynamics---dictating a field-dependent switching mechanism.
+At low electric fields, switching occurs via gradual domain-wall propagation consistent with the Kolmogorov-Avrami-Ishibashi model.
+In contrast, high fields stimulate additional nucleation, driving a rapid, homogeneous reversal process described by the simultaneous non-linear nucleation and growth model.
+These findings highlight the critical role of domain-wall dynamics and suggest domain engineering as a viable strategy to tailor coercive fields in AlScN and related ferroelectrics.